 - For B2C brands

-According to the search, for B2C businesses the best time to post on Facebook are Wednesday at 1 p.m. and Friday at 11 a.m.
+According to the search for B2C businesses, the best time to post on Facebook is Wednesday at 1 p.m. and Friday at 11 a.m.
 Wednesday from 1–3 p.m., Friday from 10–11 a.m., and Thursday at 5 p.m. were all high-engagement hours.
 Overall, companies marketing to customers have discovered that weekdays from 10 a.m. to 5 p.m. provide the most continuous interaction.